 What To Know About Beets

 What To Know About Beets, Nutrition And Health Benefits:

-According to Wikipedia, a 100-gram amount (about 3 1/2 ounces) beets supply 43 Calories, contain 88% water, 10% carbohydrates, about 2% protein and have a minute amount of fat.
-Beets are also a source of betaine, a type of antioxidant that’s evident in its rich, red-colored roots.
+According to Wikipedia, a 100-gram amount (about 3 1/2 ounces) of beets supply 43 calories, contain 88% water, 10% carbohydrates, about 2% protein, and have a minimum amount of fat.
+Beets are also a source of betaine, an antioxidant that is evident in its rich, red-colored roots.
 The beetroot is also a notable source of manganese, folate, and vitamin B2, as well as a source of potassium.

+What To Know About Beets